This story will be updated throughout negotiations.

 Closing the Medicaid coverage gap

-Twelve states have not expanded the government’s Medicaid health insurance program for lower-income people and those with disabilities under the Affordable Care Act (ACA), and the Build Back Better Act proposes closing the gap by helping insure people who make too much money to qualify for Medicare but not enough to qualify for ACA subsidies.
-The White House estimates it would help 4 million people get coverage.
-It would be a two-phase process, beginning with expanding the ACA tax credits to 100 percent of the poverty line, then creating a federal Medicaid program for people in non-expansion states.
-Medicaid expansion is expected to disproportionately benefit people of color and birthing parents.
+Twelve states have not expanded the government’s Medicaid health insurance program for lower-income people and those with disabilities under the Affordable Care Act (ACA), and the Build Back Better Act proposed closing the gap by helping insure people who make too much money to qualify for Medicare but not enough to qualify for ACA subsidies.

 Expanded Medicare benefits

-The bill would add dental, hearing and vision benefits to the Medicare insurance program for the elderly, with beneficiaries paying 20 percent in a cost-sharing arrangement.
-It also proposes letting Medicare negotiate drug prices, which the bill’s supporters say would raise revenue for expanding Medicare benefits and other parts of the package.
+Initially the plan was to add dental, hearing and vision benefits to the Medicare insurance program for the elderly, with beneficiaries paying 20 percent in a cost-sharing arrangement.
+This has been trimmed to only hearing.

 Home- and community-based care

-It proposes spending about $400 billion on home- and community-based care that would directly create more than 700,000 jobs, according to the CAP estimates.
+Biden’s framework proposes spending $150 billion on home- and community-based care.
 This investment is designed to allow the elderly and disabled to remain in their homes, while creating better-paying jobs for people in the caregiving workforce, which is disproportionately made up of women.